sunilabrahamindia/sunilabraham/tsap/statistics.md

 ## Articles created by month

-This section shows the number of pages created each month, based on the `created:` field.

 {% assign months = "" | split: "," %}
 {% for page in created_pages %}
   {% assign m = page.created | date: "%Y-%m" %}